sillasleal/generic_rest/README.md

 ## 📁 Data Structure

 - Each item is saved as a JSON file with UUID name (e.g., `550e8400-e29b-41d4-a716-446655440000.json`)
-- The request path corresponds to the path in the `db/` folder
+- The request path corresponds to the path in the database folder
 - Directories are created automatically as needed

-## 🐳 Using Dev Container

-### Prerequisites
-- VS Code installed
-- "Dev Containers" extension installed
-- Docker installed and running

-### How to use
-1. Open the project in VS Code
-2. Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac)
-3. Type "Dev Containers: Reopen in Container"
-4. Wait for the container to be built and configured
-5. The server will start automatically on port 3000

 ## 📝 Usage Examples